Dorsey's Square jumps in market debut, offering hope to tech startups

 DORSEY IN THE SPOTLIGHT

-Dorsey, who was celebrating his 39th birthday on Thursday, owns 21.5 percent of Square following the IPO and is the company's biggest single shareholder, with a stake now worth almost $930 million.
+Dorsey, who was celebrating his 39th birthday on Thursday, owns 21.9 percent of Square following the IPO and is the company's biggest shareholder, with a stake now worth almost $930 million.

 The high-flying executive is also trying to run Twitter, another company with substantial obstacles to growing profits.
 Shareholders in both companies have been concerned about Dorsey's dual role.